rqlite/rqlite/README.md

 _Check out the [rqlite FAQ](https://rqlite.io/docs/faq)_.

-### Why?
+## Why run rqlite?
 rqlite gives you the functionality of a [rock solid](https://www.sqlite.org/testing.html), fault-tolerant, replicated relational database, but with very **easy installation, deployment, and operation**.
 With it you've got a **lightweight** and **reliable distributed relational data store**.

 You could use rqlite as part of a larger system, as a central store for some critical relational data, without having to run larger, more complex distributed databases.

-Finally, if you're interested in understanding how distributed systems actually work, **rqlite is a good example to study**.
+And if you're interested in understanding how distributed systems actually work, **rqlite is a good example to study**.
 Much thought has gone into its [design](https://rqlite.io/docs/design/) and implementation, with clear separation between the various components, including storage, distributed consensus, and API.

-### How?
-rqlite uses [Raft](https://raft.github.io/) to achieve consensus across all the instances of the SQLite databases, ensuring that every change made to the system is made to a quorum of SQLite databases, or none at all.
-You can learn more about the design [here](https://rqlite.io/docs/design/).

 ### Key features
 - Trivially easy to deploy, with no need to separately install SQLite.